 What is a Blog?

 Bloggers are social creatures.
-They create and maintain their blog, they post new entries trying to stimulate and engage the readers.
-Bloggers usually take care of the look-and-feel of their blog and take pride in making the blog look as appealing as it can be.
-But, at the end of the day, the question still remains.
+They create and maintain their blog; they post new entries trying to stimulate and engage the readers.
+Bloggers usually take care of their blog’s look-and-feel and take pride in making the blog look as appealing as it can be.
+But, at the end of the day, the question remains.
 Why blog?

-What this post will try to do is give you a list of highly recommended resources, what I consider the absolute "must-read" of all people whether they do blog or simply think about blogging in the future.
-These resources will allow you to get a better understanding of what blogging is all about and how does it apply to you personally.
-I will also try to point out some specific blog posts which I believe are highly important and should be read first...
+What this post will try to do is give you a list of highly recommended resources, what I consider the absolute “must-read” of all people whether they blog or think about blogging in the future.
+These resources will allow you to understand better what blogging is all about and how it applies to you personally.
+I will also try to point out some specific blog posts, which I believe are highly important and should be read first…

 Resources for Better Blogging

 ProBlogger is a blog written and maintained by Darren Rowse.
-Since 2002, Darren set on a quest to help other bloggers improve their blog writing skills through insightful articles, books, speeches and other projects.
+Since 2002, Darren has set on a quest to help other bloggers improve their blog writing skills through insightful articles, books, speeches, and other projects.
 ProBlogger appeals to beginners as well as veteran bloggers.
-With a very wide variety of articles ranging from topics like pure writing skills up to advanced monetizing techniques for bloggers, ProBlogger is a must-read for any blogger out there.
-The author is extremely prolific with at least one new blog post every day and his writing skill is very engaging and concise.
-This is one RSS Feed you don't want to miss!
+With a wide variety of articles ranging from pure writing skills to advanced monetizing techniques for bloggers, ProBlogger is a must-read for any blogger out there.
+The author is extremely prolific with at least one new blog post every day, and his writing skill is very engaging and concise.
+This is one RSS Feed you don’t want to miss!

-Copyblogger is a blog written by Brian Clark and it's probably one of the most influential blogs out there.
-As a successful entrepreneur, marketer and writer, Brian launched Copyblogger in 2006 and ever since then it grew in popularity to become one of the main sources of inspiration for many bloggers to be.
-The blog deals with various aspects of blogging, marketing and social media; it touches quite a bit on search engine optimization and other optimization techniques that will help your blog get noticed.
-Quite prolific as well, with one article almost every day, Copyblogger will help you get traffic, attract links, get subscribers and sell your stuff!
+Copyblogger is a blog written by Brian Clark, and it’s probably one of the most influential blogs out there.
+As a successful entrepreneur, marketer, and writer, Brian launched Copyblogger in 2006.
+Since then, it grew in popularity to become one of the main sources of inspiration for many bloggers.
+Quite prolific as well, with one article almost every day, Copyblogger will help you get traffic, attract links, get subscribers, and sell your stuff!
+The blog deals with various aspects of blogging, marketing, and social media; it touches quite a bit on search engine optimization and other optimization techniques that will help your blog get noticed.

-Daniel Scocco created DailyBloggingTips as one of the many web projects has was involved in since the beginning of the 2000s.
-The blog got a lot of awards and nominations and slowly became a vital resource for any serious blogger.
-I especially like the way that the articles are broken down in categories like blog design, blog basics, and so on.
-There are so many articles in the archive to keep you busy for quite some time, if you never read it before.
+Daniel Scocco created DailyBloggingTips as one of the many web projects he was involved in since the 2000s.
+The blog got many awards and nominations and slowly became a vital resource for any serious blogger.
+I especially like how the articles are broken down into blog design, blog basics, etc. There are many articles in the archive to keep you busy for quite some time if you have never browsed here before.

-If I have to summarize Seth Godin in one simple sentence, it would be: "Seth Godin is a marketing God."
+If I have to summarize Seth Godin in one simple sentence, it would be: “Seth Godin is a marketing God.”
 He truly is.
 And his blog is probably the most popular marketing blog out there.
-Speeches, books, news appearances - Seth seems to be everywhere.
+Speeches, books, news appearances – Seth seems to be everywhere.
 And yet, he still takes the time to write in his great blog.
-His posts are not as long or tutorial-like as the other mentioned above.
-But they contain great ideas concentrated in sharp paragraphs and delivered in magnificent style.
-Sometimes I find myself reading each post three times in a row, just to let those ideas sip deeper into my brain.
-I highly recommend this blog to anyone who really wants to take a blog to the next level - with the "next" level being greatness.
+His posts are short and to the point and, unlike others, don’t allow comments.
+But they contain great ideas concentrated in poignant paragraphs and delivered in a magnificent style.
+Sometimes I find myself reading each post three times in a row just to let those ideas seep deeper into my brain.
+I highly recommend this blog to anyone who really wants to take a blog to the next level – with the “next” level being greatness.

 Important Blog Posts You Should Read: